 Sage Graduate Schools is committed to an equitable, supportive and professional environment for graduate education.
 Graduate assistantships and fellowships provide financial support while helping students develop independent judgment, intellectual breadth, professional and personal accountability, and the ability to communicate effectively.

 Graduate Assistantships provide tuition waivers and a stipend for working in an academic or administrative office, assisting faculty in research, or, in limited instances, teaching undergraduate classes.
 For each six-credit tuition waiver plus $2000 stipend, a student works 300 hours over the Fall and Spring semester or teaches two three-credit course equivalents.
 The course waivers will be paid out when the student has completed their hours for that semester.

 - Students must also complete an Application for Graduate Assistantship form and include a resume with the application : Download PDF application | Download DOC application.

-- Upon receipt of FAFSA information, which identifies the level of federal and state aid for which the student is eligible, the Office of Financial Aid Services determines whether or not the student is also eligible for a graduate assistantship based off the student's current NSLDS report and loan borrowing history.
+- Upon receipt of the GA contract, the Office of Financial Aid Services determines whether or not the student is also eligible for a graduate assistantship based off the student's current NSLDS report and loan borrowing history.
 Students in Default or have over-borrowed over the aggregate loan limits will be ineligible to participate in the Graduate Assistantship.

 Students enrolled for six hours per semester, including the summer term, may receive no more than one graduate assistantship per year; students enrolled for nine or more hours may receive two graduate assistantships per year.